 If you’re a regular marijuana user, then you know that after a while you’ll need to smoke a whole lot of weed in order to feel high.
 If you’re burning through your stash, it may be time for a tolerance break.
 A “T-break” is when you take a few days to a week off from smoking weed.

 When you smoke weed regularly, you start to build up a tolerance to the herb’s effects.
-Your body becomes used to the constant flood of cannabinoids, and gets lazy about producing endocannabinoids of its own.
+Your body becomes used to the constant flood of cannabinoids, and gets lazy about producing endocannabinoids of its own and may become less responsive to cannabinoids on a cell receptor level.
 Laying off for a while gives your body a little reset.

 As a general guide, consider using another bell-curve analogy.
-For the healthy, non-endocannabinoid deficient person, your optimum health seems to increase with semi-regular cannabis consumption up to a point.
+For the healthy, non-endocannabinoid deficient person, your optimum health may increase with semi-regular cannabis consumption up to a point.
 After you cross that threshold, you begin to see some negative effects.

 The majority of the lung damage caused by marijuana can be eliminated via deep breathing.
 Like every muscle, your lungs need exercise.
 If you’re sitting all day and you avoid exercise, you’re probably not clearing a whole lot out of your lungs.